-Southeast Region I&M Network staff are developing, testing, and using a number of data management systems to help the NWRS accomplish mission goals and inform management decisions at all levels.
-Some of the current data management efforts being conducted by Southeast I&M Network staff include the PRIMR database, Refuge ESA species database, Service Catalog database, and Status and Needs Assessment.
+Southeast Region I&M Branch staff are developing, testing, and using a number of data management systems to help the NWRS accomplish mission goals and inform management decisions at all levels.
+Some of the current data management efforts being conducted by Southeast I&M Branch staff include the FWSpecies database, PRIMR database, Refuge ESA species database, Service Catalog database, and Status and Needs Assessment.

 The Inventory and Monitoring Policy directs each refuge to produce a standardized inventory and monitoring plan.
 The Planning and Review of Inventory & Monitoring on Refuges (PRIMR) database was developed to streamline the process of developing these plans.
 The PRIMR database can be used by regional and national I&M staff to identify common survey activities occurring across the NWRS.
 The database will also be beneficial to field stations that want to link their inventory and monitoring activities to specific refuge goals and objectives.

 The Southeast Region I&M Branch is contributing to a NWRS I&M Initiative effort to develop a comprehensive list of species classified under the Endangered Species Act (ESA) that currently occur or have historically occurred on refuges.
 The Natural Resource Program Center (NRPC), home of the NWRS I&M Initiative, compiled ESA species listed in refuge Comprehensive Conservation Plans and in the national Threatened and Endangered Species System (TESS) database.

 In 2013, Southeast region refuges reviewed their respective lists, made any necessary corrections and additions, and noted if species were currently being monitored.
 Corrections/additions are currently undergoing assessment by the USFWS Ecological Services division.
 These efforts will help inform I&M monitoring priorities, as well as enhance the TESS database system for national tracking of endangered species.